aws-amplify/amplify-js/CONTRIBUTING.md

 ##### Local Invocation & Regression Debugging

-The bundle size test can be performed locally (after building) by invoking the `test:size` build target in each package or in the mono-repo package.
+The bundle size test can be performed locally (after building) by invoking the `test:size` build target from either a specific category or from the mono-repo package.
 Bundle size regressions associated with a given change can be debugged by specifying the `--why` flag, e.g. `yarn test:size --why`, which will open a Statoscope instance to permit analysis of the generated bundle.

-To dump the generated `stats.json` for analysis in different tools: `yarn test:size --save-bundle test_bundle` (bundle will be saved to `test_bundle` directory)

-To compare & diff one build with another: `yarn test:size --why --compare-with test_bundle/stats.json`
+Some specific techniques for digging into regressions are outlined below.

+**Compare yarn.lock files**
+Comparing `yarn.lock` files for each build can be a useful way to determine if your dependency graph has changed (which may have trickle down effect on Amplify's bundle size).
+The easiest way to do this is to download the `yarn.lock` files from the `build` step in CircleCI (under the "Artifacts" tab) for the failing build and an older passing build.
+These files can then be diffed locally to see if your dependency graph has changed: `diff yarn-passing.lock yarn-failing.lock`.

+**Compare `stats.json` files**
+The Webpack `stats.json` file contains a [static analysis](https://webpack.js.org/api/stats/) for a particular bundle.
+To generate these files locally, checkout & build the failing change, navigate to the category that's failing, and execute the following command: `yarn test:size --save-bundle test_bundle`.
+The generated `stats.json` file can be found in the new `test_bundle` directory.
+Make sure to copy this file somewhere safe for analysis.
+Next rebuild your parent branch (typically `main`) and compare bundles using the following command: `yarn test:size --why --compare-with stats-failing.json`.
+This will open a Statoscope instance in your browser.
+The "Choose stats" & "Diff" buttons on the top right can be used to inspect & compare your bundles.

+`stats.json` files can also be plugged into other popular bundle analysis tools if desired.

 ## Bug Reports